 LAFCO's role as a regulatory agency involves "the discouragement of urban sprawl and the encouragement of the orderly formation and development of local agencies."
 A few of its duties require minimal environmental review, especially those involving the commissioning of studies, the hearing of protests, and consolidations, reorganizations and mergers of cities or districts.
 Most of these duties only constitute jurisdictional changes with no potential for land use changes or for significant effects on the physical environment.

-Its more prominent roles include, but are not limited to, creation of spheres of influence, formation of new districts, incorporation of new cities, and annexations to cities or special districts require more in-depth analysis, especially if they result in the direct or indirect facilitation of growth and/or land-use alterations.
-Factors that must be assessed in these cases involve land area and use, all aspects of the physical and human environment, geographical features, population growth and density, social and economic changes, availability of infrastructure and government services, conformity with city or county land use plans, creation of unincorporated "islands," etc. In providing for the context in which the Commission shall implement the provisions of CEQA the following information from within the State CEQA Guidelines is presented here:
+LAFCO's more prominent roles include, but are not limited to, creation of spheres of influence, formation of new districts, incorporation of new cities, and annexations/reorganizations to cities or special districts.
+These types of LAFCO actions generally require more in-depth analysis, especially if they result in the direct or indirect physical change in the environment, like facilitation of growth and/or land-use alterations.
+Factors that must be assessed in these cases involve land area and use, all aspects of the physical and human environment, geographical features, population growth and density, social and economic changes, availability of infrastructure and government services, conformity with city or county land use plans, and creation of unincorporated "islands," etc.